paperless-ngx/paperless-ngx/docs/consumption.rst

 name the file right, it'll automatically set some values in the database for you.
 This is is the logic the consumer follows:

-1. Try to find the sender, title, and tags in the file name following the
-   pattern: ``Sender - Title - tag,tag,tag.pdf``.
+1. Try to find the correspondent, title, and tags in the file name following the pattern: ``Correspondent - Title - tag,tag,tag.pdf``.
-2. If that doesn't work, try to find the sender and title in the file name following the pattern:  ``Sender - Title.pdf``.
+2. If that doesn't work, try to find the correspondent and title in the file name following the pattern:  ``Correspondent - Title.pdf``.
 3. If that doesn't work, just assume that the name of the file is the title.

 So given the above, the following examples would work as you'd expect: